Wan Muhammad Azri Wan Deris: Rosmah Mansor's mercenary cyber army

+Defamation against Anwar Ibrahim

+On February 28, 2014, the Kuala Lumpur High Court affirmed Wan Muhammad Azri Wan Deris’s identity as that of Papagomo and ruled that he had maliciously defamed PKR President Anwar Ibrahim.

+This came after he was deemed to have published doctored pictures of the opposition leader in a compromising position with another man prior to the 2013 general election.
+The court ordered him to pay Anwar RM800,000 in damages.

+On Dec 4, 2015, the decision was upheld by the Appeals Court.

+Following Papagomo’s failure to pay the sum, the High Court set a deadline of Dec 4, 2017 for him to pay a sum of RM951,000 in accrued damages.

+Assault against foreign worker

+In March 2016, he was fined RM4,300 for an assault on a foreign worker at a mall in Wangsa Maju.
+He claimed that the man had made a lewd gesture towards his sister and filmed himself carrying out the attack.

 Violence against Syed Saddiq Syed Abdul Rahman

 Before the 2019 Semenyih by-election, on 16 February 2019, Syed Saddiq Syed Abdul Rahman made a report claiming to have been choked in an incident after the completion of the candidate nomination process at Dewan Sri Cempaka, Kajang Municipal Council (MPKj).
 On 21 February, a day after Wan Muhammad Azri was released on police bail, he filed a police report against Syed Saddiq for allegedly making a false report against him.

 Wan Muhammad Azri has been accused of committing violence against Syed Saddiq on the side of Persiaran Impian Perdana, Saujana Impian at 11:05 am, 16 February 2019.
 The accusation states that he said disrespectful and insulting words such as "you idiot" (Malay: kau bodoh!) on Syed Saddiq where the peace may be disturbed.
 Furthermore, he is also accused of inflicting injuries on Syed Saddiq on the neck and shoulder, at the same place, date and time.
-Wan Muhammad Azri will be charged in the Kajang Court under Section 14 of the Minor Offenses Act 1955 and Section 323 of the Penal Code for both charges.
+Wan Muhammad Azri was charged in the Kajang magistrate court under Section 14 of the Minor Offenses Act 1955 and Section 323 of the Penal Code for both offences.

-On 12 September 2024, Wan Muhammad Azri was fined RM2,100 by the Magistrate's Court after being found guilty of two charges of causing injury and saying the word "stupid" (Malay: bodoh) to Syed Saddiq.
-A fine of RM2,000 for the offense of causing injury, while the remaining fine of RM100 for uttering the said words against Syed Saddiq.
+On 12 September 2024, Wan Muhammad Azri was fined a total of RM2,100 by the magistrate court after being found guilty of two charges of causing injury and uttering the word "stupid" (Malay: bodoh) to Syed Saddiq.
+The RM2,100 fine consists of a fine of RM2,000 for the offense of causing injury, and another fine of RM100 for uttering the said words against Syed Saddiq.
 Magistrate Muhammad Noor Firdaus Rosli decided the sentence after finding that the defense failed to raise doubts in the final stage of their case.